ianfhunter/GNOLL/CONTRIBUTING.md

 If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
 Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure

+Known, unaddressed vulnerabilities will be hilighted on the main readme.
+Additionally, resolved dependencies for previous versions will be mentioned in a SECURITY.md file

 # Code review process
 The author will looks at Pull Requests on a regular basis.
 Feedback will be given as fast as possible, larger changes may take more time to review